bids-standard/bids-starter-kit/src/tutorials/mri.md

 # MRI data conversion

+We strongly recommend you pick a BIDS converter to help you convert your data.

+A list of converters can be found [on the BIDS website](https://bids.neuroimaging.io/benefits.html#converters)

+Below is a link to a tutorial for converting data using heudiconv.

 -   [Part 1a: Introductory Walkthrough](http://reproducibility.stanford.edu/bids-tutorial-series-part-1a/)
 -   [Part 1b: Automate the Introductory Walkthrough](http://reproducibility.stanford.edu/bids-tutorial-series-part-1b/)
 -   [Part 2a: HeuDiConv Walkthrough](http://reproducibility.stanford.edu/bids-tutorial-series-part-2a/)